schodaw/Smart-Calculator/specification/Spécifications_interactionsCalcul.md

 There is no real "session" in this protocol, when the client tries to connect to a private engine, we hash the password and then we compare to the user\_id/hash in our database.
-If the comparison is correct, the server send the LOGIN\_SUCCESS message and then the functions.
-If the comparison is wrong, the server send a LOGIN\_FAIL message and ask again for the user's credentials.
+If the comparison is correct, the server send the available functions.
+If the comparison is wrong, the server send a LOGIN\_FAILURE message and ask again for the user's credentials.

 ## 5. Examples